cirillojon/apps/README.md

 # Simple C++ Application

-This is a work in progress app that I am using to learn C++.
+This is a work in progress app that I am building to learn more about C++

 ## MainForm